abigailMoraes/gamesetmatchclient/README.md

 # Setup

-Create a `.env` file in the root directory of this project Fil out the following enviroment variables:
+Create a `.env` file in the root directory of this project.
+Fill out the following enviroment variables:
 ```
 REACT_APP_API_DOMAIN=<your local api hostname>